 Jaundice, or yellowing of the skin and eyes, is a very common condition in newborns.
-In fact, about 60 percent of infants get jaundice within several days of birth.
+In fact, about of infants get jaundice within several days of birth.
 It can occur when babies have a high level of bilirubin in their blood.
 Bilirubin is a yellow pigment produced during the breakdown of red blood cells.

 Normally, bilirubin passes through the liver, which releases it into the intestinal tract.
 In newborns, however, the liver is often underdeveloped and may not be able to remove bilirubin from the blood.
 When there’s too much bilirubin in the blood, it can settle in the skin.
 This causes the skin and eyes to appear yellow.

 Breast milk jaundice is a type of jaundice associated with breast-feeding.
 It typically occurs one week after birth.
 The condition can sometimes last up to 12 weeks, but it rarely causes complications in healthy, breast-fed infants.

 The exact cause of breast milk jaundice isn’t known.
 However, it may be linked to a substance in the breast milk that prevents certain proteins in the infant’s liver from breaking down bilirubin.
 The condition may also run in families.

 Breast milk jaundice is rare, affecting less than 3 percent of infants.
 When it does occur, it usually doesn’t cause any problems and eventually goes away on its own.
 It’s safe to continue breast-feeding your baby.